amitmerchant1990/reverie/README.md

 > [Theme demo](https://www.amitmerchant.com/reverie/introducing-reverie-jekyll-theme/)

-This is a plug-and-play Jekyll theme which you can use on GitHub Pages without even setting up a local environment.
+This is a plug-and-play Jekyll theme best suited to use on [GitHub Pages](https://pages.github.com) without even setting up a local environment.

 ![](/images/reverie-demo.png)